xiaohw7/cgmoi/README.md

       * To ease measuring process of CG, x and y axis on top plate must align with axis indicated in "Calculations" section below.
 Arrow of y axis must point directly away from load cell 1.
 Location of origin is the center of the top plate.

       * One way to align x and y axis is to align the marked line on the edge of the top plate with the number 1 indicated on load cell 1.
+User can do so with the help of mode 3.
 An illustration is shown below.

       * ![axis alignment](https://github.com/xiaohw7/cgmoi/blob/main/Images/axis_alignment.JPG)